 Why was Lady Jane Grey important?
 A glance at a Lady Jane Grey family tree reveals why she would be a likely pick for the English throne: her mother was the king's cousin.
 So in July 1553, after Edward's death, Lady Jane became Queen of England under very bizarre circumstances.

-But some would argue that the throne was never hers to begin with; Lady Jane’s fall was just as swift and astonishing as her rise.
+Some would argue that the throne was never hers to begin with; Lady Jane’s fall was just as swift and astonishing as her rise.
 Nine days after becoming queen, Lady Jane was deposed by Mary I, Edward's Catholic older sister.
-At the age of only sixteen, Jane had won and lost a crown.
+At the age of just 16, Jane had won and lost a crown.

 She Was Never Supposed To Be Queen To Begin With – Edward Skipped Over His Sisters To Make Jane His Heir

-She Had An Education Fit For A King And Was A Total Bookworm
+She Had An Education Fit For A King And Was A Bookworm

-She Actually Had No Interest In Being Queen And Openly Wept When Offered The Crown
+She Actually Had No Interest In Being Queen And Wept When Offered The Crown